TechWatching/techwatching.dev/input/posts/when-pulumi-met-nuke.md

 >You can check Pulumi [Getting Started with Azure](https://www.pulumi.com/docs/get-started/azure/) tutorial to see how to set up your environment and start creating Azure resources in C# (or in another language).

-To initialize the build project, we can use Nuke's .NET global tool as explained in the [documentation]([Build Setup | NUKE](https://nuke.build/docs/getting-started/setup/)):
+To initialize the build project, we can use Nuke's .NET global tool as explained in the [documentation](https://nuke.build/docs/getting-started/setup/):

 ```bash
 nuke :setup